GTA 6 Easter Eggs: Every Secret Hidden in the Trailers

 Fictional Brands: The GTA Universe Continues

-Longtime fans know the deal: the GTA universe has its own brands, and spotting them in a new game is like reuniting with old friends.
+The GTA universe has its own brands, and spotting them in a new entry is like reuniting with old friends.

-- Cluckin’ Bell — The fast-food chain present since GTA San Andreas is visible on a sign in Trailer 2.
-The shadiest fried chicken in gaming is back.
+- Cluckin’ Bell: the fast-food chain present since GTA San Andreas is visible on a sign in Trailer 2.
+The shadiest fried chicken in the franchise is back.

-- Ammu-Nation — The iconic gun store appears briefly in a street scene.
-Some things never change.
+- Ammu-Nation: the iconic gun store appears briefly in a street scene.

-- Gruppe Sechs — This recurring fictional security company, present since GTA III, is visible on an armored truck.
-If you’ve done the casino heist in GTA Online, you know the name well.
+- Gruppe Sechs: this recurring fictional security company, present since GTA III, is visible on an armored truck.
+Familiar to anyone who ran the casino heist in GTA Online.

 Hidden Numbers: The Game Within the Game

-Rockstar loves hiding significant numbers in their trailers.
-It’s become a tradition, and GTA 6 is no exception:
+Rockstar has a tradition of hiding significant numbers in trailers.
+GTA 6 continues it:

-- The Roman numeral VI everywhere — The number six in Roman numerals is hidden in dozens of places.
-On license plates, road signs, even in building architecture.
-A scavenger hunt the community has pursued with admirable obsession.
+- The Roman numeral VI: hidden in dozens of places across the trailers, on license plates, road signs, even in building architecture.
+The community has tracked them with considerable obsession.

-- The number 2025 — Visible on a sign in Trailer 1, it originally confirmed the planned release window.
-Ironically, the game has since been pushed to 2026.
-But the number remains, a ghost of an alternate timeline.
+- The number 2025: visible on a sign in Trailer 1, it originally confirmed the planned release window.
+The game has since been pushed to 2026, leaving that detail as a marker of an earlier timeline.

-- 305 and 786 — Miami’s area codes.
-They appear on signs and storefronts throughout Vice City.
-A subtle detail that reinforces the connection between the fictional city and its real-world counterpart.
-If you’re from Miami, you smiled when you saw them.
+- 305 and 786: Miami’s area codes, appearing on signs and storefronts throughout Vice City.
+A subtle detail reinforcing the connection between the fictional city and its real-world counterpart.

 Florida Man: When Rockstar Embraces Internet Culture

-This might be the most brilliant easter egg in Trailer 1.
-A TV news ticker displays a headline directly referencing the “Florida Man” meme — those completely absurd news stories that always seem to originate from Florida.
+Among the more striking easter eggs in Trailer 1: a TV news ticker displays a headline directly referencing the “Florida Man” meme, those completely absurd news stories that consistently originate from Florida.
 “Florida man arrested after throwing alligator through drive-through window.”
 That kind of headline.
-Rockstar integrating internet culture directly into its universe is brilliant.
-It proves the studio has its finger firmly on the pulse of the times.
+Integrating that specific strand of internet culture into the game’s world is a precise creative choice, and it signals that Rockstar is paying close attention.

 Trailer 2: The Second Wave of Discoveries

-The second trailer, released in 2025, reignited the theory machine:
+The second trailer, released in 2025, restarted the analysis cycle:

-- Red Dead Redemption reference — A piece of graffiti that could be a nod to Rockstar’s western franchise.
-Are the universes connected?
-Probably not, but that doesn’t stop the community from speculating.
+- Red Dead Redemption reference: a piece of graffiti that could be a nod to Rockstar’s western franchise.
+Whether the universes are connected is almost certainly not the case, but the community has speculated anyway.

-- The return of the Infernus — A vehicle resembling this iconic series supercar is clearly visible.
-For veterans, it’s a thrill.
+- The return of the Infernus: a vehicle resembling this iconic series supercar is clearly visible.

-- “Welcome to Leonida” sign — It mirrors the style of “Welcome to Florida” signs, complete with humorous details in the fine print.
-Rockstar putting jokes in 8-pixel typography?
-Absolutely.
+- “Welcome to Leonida” sign: it mirrors the style of real “Welcome to Florida” signs, complete with humorous details in the fine print.

-- Fictional movie posters — Vice City’s walls are covered with parody film posters.
-A sacred franchise tradition since GTA III.
-We can’t wait to read the titles in detail in-game.
+- Fictional movie posters: Vice City’s walls are covered with parody film posters, a franchise tradition since GTA III.

 Atmosphere Details You Almost Missed

-Beyond the explicit easter eggs, the trailers are packed with micro-details that showcase Rockstar’s obsessive level of polish:
+Beyond the explicit easter eggs, the trailers are packed with micro-details that reflect Rockstar’s level of production care:

-- NPC phone screens display an Instagram-like app with parody posts.
-You can almost read the captions.
+- NPC phone screens display an Instagram-like app with parody posts, captions almost legible.

-- License plates read “Leonida — The Sunshine State.”
-Just like real Florida plates.
+- License plates read “Leonida, The Sunshine State”, mirroring real Florida plates.

-- Alligators cross roads in the swamp areas.
-Not static scenery — living animals sharing the road with cars.
-Peak Florida energy.
+- Alligators cross roads in the swamp areas, animated animals sharing the road with cars rather than static scenery.

-- Billboards parody real-world brands with surgical precision.
-Rockstar’s humor department remains in top form.
+- Billboards parody real-world brands with consistent internal logic.
+Rockstar’s humor department is still running at full speed.

 What’s Confirmed